desirefoundation/desiresalesportal/README.md

 ## Build Status

+Pull Requests and code for new features go in the `development` branch.
-Every commit pushed to master will be built and deployed.
+Every commit pushed to `master` will be built and deployed to production.

 [![Build Status](https://travis-ci.com/junaidrahim/desiresalesportal.svg?token=seCBmVPtCqy5qxSP1Vcf&branch=master)](https://travis-ci.com/junaidrahim/desiresalesportal)